Reichenau an der Rax: History

 In 1872 Archduke Charles Louis of Austria had the Villa Wartholz residence erected near his favourite hunting grounds, according to plans by Heinrich von Ferstel.
 In 1889 Nathaniel Anselm von Rothschild followed with the building of Hinterleiten Palace.
 He however did not spend much time in Reichenau and shortly afterwards donated the palais to a veterans foundation, while the Villa Wartholz remained a seat of the Habsburg family, especially of Charles and his wife Zita; their first son, Otto, was born and baptized there, and when Charles become Emperor of Austria, Villa Wartholz was his summer residence in the years 1917 and 1918.

 Reichenau was the summer retreat of the author Heimito von Doderer, where he wrote large parts of his novel The Strudlhof Steps.

 The priest Heinrich Maier, head of the spectacular Austrian resistance group during the Nazi era, was a chaplain in Reichenau in the 1930s.
 His very successful Catholic resistance group very successfully passed on plans and production facilities for V-1, V-2 rockets, Tiger tanks and aircraft (Messerschmitt Bf 109, Messerschmitt Me 163 Komet, etc.) to the Allies.
-This enabled the Allies to target decisive armaments factories and to protect residential areas.
+This enabled the Allies to target notable armaments factories and to protect residential areas.